-Corporate development and promotion costs as well as travel costs did not significantly change compared to QI 2021 and reflects the impact of the COVID-19 pandemic.
+During the three and six months ended April 30, 2022, corporate and administrative expenditures were similar for each quarter.
+Corporate development and promotion costs as well as travel costs did not significantly change during the six months ended April 30, 2022, compared to the same period in 2021 and reflects the impact of the COVID-19 pandemic.
 As the pandemic restrictions are reduced in 2022, we expect to see an increase in the above-mentioned costs, as industry trade shows/conferences, investor awareness programs/campaigns and investor relations/communications transition to in-person and project related meetings from virtual meetings.
 Professional fees were lower, as the need for legal services declined.

-Kandiole Project exploration and evaluation expenditures (F2022 - \$3,735,078 vs F2021 - \$6,515,703) includes option agreement and property payments (F2022 - \$117,452 vs F2021 - \$146,997) and costs to support and conduct extensive drilling and field exploration programs, including \$2,243,557 (F2021 - \$4,153,009) for drilling and assaying.
-As discussed above the reduced exploration expenditures resulted from a focussed drilling program at the Kandiole Project designed based on previous results to increase the resource.
+2. Kandiole Project exploration and evaluation expenditures for the three and six months ended were (F2022 - \$4,662,742 vs F2021 - \$8,249,978) and (F2022 - \$8,397,820 vs F2021 - \$14,765,681) respectively.
+During the three months ended F2022, approximately 15,022 meters took place at a cost of approximately \$1,923,023 million and for the six months ended F2022, approximately 31,944 meters took place at a cost of \$3,818,147.
+As discussed above the reduced drilling and exploration expenditures resulted from a focussed drilling program at the Kandiole Project designed based on previous results to increase the resource.
 The Company's accounting policy is to expense all exploration expenditures.